Ulm Baden-wurttemberg, Germany Travel Guide

 Roast beef with crispy fried onions (Zwiebelrostbraten) or a hearty beef, potato, and Spätzle stew (Gaisburger Marsch).

-White asparagus (Spargel) is a popular delicacy from April through June.
+White asparagus (Spargel) is a popular delicacy from April to June.
 Lots of restaurants have special menus.

 Pfifferlinge (Chanterelle mushrooms) are popular in summer/early autumn.
 Wild (Game) dishes are available in autumn.

-Ulm features various restaurants with upscale German or international cuisine.
+Ulm has several restaurants with upscale German or international cuisine.
 Look for establishments in local gourmet guides.

-Abundant throughout Ulm, with traditional Swabian, classic German, and various international cuisines.
+Abundant throughout Ulm, including customary Swabian, classic German, and various international cuisines.

 Quick, cheap, plus gratifying meals.
 Great for on-the-go or self-catering.